ogzhancetin/Web-Page/README.md

 # Web-Page
-Static Web Page with MVC pattern
+Application of MVC pattern for a free web page template.